Home | About The FVZA | Dr. Hugo Pecos, Director

 1822-1895

-After discovering the rabies vaccine in 1885, the great microbiologist turned his focus to vampires and zombies.
-Pasteur was gravely injured while attempting to administer a vaccine prototype to a zombie in Paris.
+After discovering the rabies vaccine in 1885, the great microbiologist turned his focus toward vampires and zombies.
+10 years later, Pasteur was gravely injured while attempting to administer a vaccine prototype to a zombie in Paris—a tragic event, considering that vaccines are now known to be completely useless after transformation.
+While his death was a major setback, the good news is that his colleagues were able to finish his work in 1911, when the first successful zombism vaccine was created.